platelk/vscode-dart/README.md

 # Dart support for VSCode

+## DEPRECATED!

+*Warning*: this extension is no longer maintained, please use [DartCode](https://marketplace.visualstudio.com/items?itemName=DanTup.dart-code)

+---

 This extension aims to provide support and IDE-like features for Dart language to VS Code

 ## Features